Quantum Elastic Network Models and their Application to Graphene: Introduction

 \item We analyze the complexity of preparing various initial states for our algorithm, depending on the observables of interest, and show that the procedure remains efficient in the case of the graphene sheet.

-\item We introduce two applications for our model, \emph{heat transfer} and out-of-plane \emph{rippling effect}, and discuss the existing bottlenecks that need to be addressed in order to make our model more accurate.
+\item We introduce two practical applications for our model, \emph{heat transfer} and out-of-plane \emph{rippling effect}, and discuss the existing bottlenecks that need to be addressed in order to make our model more realistic. \end{itemize}